4 Signs Your Car Needs New Tyres

 The way you can test this is carrying out the 20p test.
 This consists of taking a 20p coin and placing it in the main groove of the tread.
 If you can see the outer ring (the shiny rim of the coin), it means the tyre is too worn.
 You can repeat this a few times around the circumference to establish whether the tyre has worn unevenly.

-Remember, if you’re caught with tyres that are under the legal tread depth, it will be classed a dangerous and you could end up with a fine and points on your licence.
+Remember, if you’re caught with tyres that are under the legal tread depth, it will be classed as dangerous and you could end up with a fine and points on your licence.
 The maximum fine would be £10,000 and a fine of up to 12 points.

 On the other hand, tyres with a lot of tread depth may also need changing.
 Especially for road users that use their cars more often than others.
 Over time, tyres will be exposed to a range of external conditions such as ice, UV rays. chemicals and road salts that could cause the quality to deteriorate.

 If you don’t have enough tread depth, you’re almost guaranteed to have a bumpy ride.
-Vibrations alone don’t mean your tyres need to be changed, however, it could be an indicator that they have suffered from excessive and prolonged wear.
-Thus, any form of vibration should be looked at as soon as possible by taking your vehicle to a professional that can pay close attention to the condition of your tyres.
+Vibrations alone don’t mean that your tyres need to be changed.
+However, it could be an indicator that they have suffered from excessive and prolonged wear.
+Thus, any form of vibration should be looked at as soon as possible.
+This can be done by taking your vehicle to a professional which will look closely at the condition of your tyres.

-Cracks and holes in the tread
+Cracks and Holes in the Tread

 It’s vital that your tyres are at optimal condition before weather conditions change.
 Harsh driving such as snow, ice and rain can worsen existing problems in a tyre.
 These simple steps could prevent you from being fined, receiving penalty points and protecting you and other road users from accidents or injuries.
 If you are ever in doubt, take your vehicle to a car professional.